Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Appeals for Respondents (Charged Student):

-All student conduct proceedings at Rhodes allow for an appeal of the outcome of the hearing.
-For administrative hearings, the appellate officer will be the Dean of Students, or designee.
-For appeals of hearings before the CSC, the appellate officer will be the Community Standards Appeals Committee, which is chaired by the Dean of Students, or designee and composed of a representative from Academic Affairs and a student representative, usually the President of the Honor Council.
-For appeals of an Honor Council decision, the appellate officer will be the Faculty Appeals Committee, composed of faculty and staff.
+• For appeals of Community Standards Council decisions and outcomes, the appellate will be the Community Standards Appeals Committee, which is chaired by the Dean of Students, or a designee and composed of a representative from Academic Affairs and a student representative, usually the President of the Honor Council.

 1. A hearing procedure was not followed; and/or